Ranc58/SpaceGame/README.md

 # Space game

 Small CLI game with space ship in  open space.
+Train  project with asyncio

 # How to install and setup